teejays/matchapi/README.md

 # Match API

 This is a simple exercise to create a sample matchmaking app API.
-The API server is all written in Golang.
-It makes use of [`gorrila/mux`](https://github.com/gorilla/mux) for HTTP multiplexing and [`teejays/gofildb`](https://github.com/teejays/gofiledb) (more on this below) for a persistant database.
+The API server is written in Golang.
+It makes use of [`gorrila/mux`](https://github.com/gorilla/mux) for HTTP multiplexing and [`teejays/gofildb`](https://github.com/teejays/gofiledb) (more on this below) for a persistent database.

 ## Installation

-The project has been designed to be setup on a dev environment with relatively ease.
+The project has been designed to be setup on a development environment with ease.

 ### Prerequisites

-In order to use start and test the server locally, you will need a few things installed:
+In order to start and test the server locally, you will need a few things installed:
 1. Golang: Install from the official website [here](https://golang.org).
-2. I think that's it, can't think of anything else.
+Make sure that you can run `go` from the command line.

-### Installation
+### Starting the server
 The API can be setup using the following commands:
 1. Build the binary; `make build`
 2. Start the server: `make run`

-### Testing
-You can run the unit and integration tests using: `make test`

 ## Documentation